Update: January 29, 2015

 Oh, and if you did the math ($2.50/.50 cents a box = 5 boxes*50 per box = 250) we don’t have nearly 250 people as it turns out.
 We went with about 100 less than that.
 Thank God.

-Happy Wedding Crafting!,
+Happy Wedding Crafting!

-These items are for personal use only.
+Due to stealing of this design for profit, all downloads and download instructions have been removed.
+The Creative Commons license for this design remains in effect.
+This design is for personal use only.
 No commercial uses or for clients.
 Reproductions must be attributed back to Like A Cup of Tea.
 Please see Creative Commons License below.

 Mason Jar Invitations by Like A Cup Of Tea is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 United States License.